lazysquirrellabs/min_max_range_attribute/README.md

 Use the [issues page](https://github.com/matheusamazonas/min_max_range_attribute/issues) if there's a problem with your setup, if something isn't working as expected, or if you would like to ask questions about the tool and its usage.

 ## License
-Terraced Terrain Generator is distributed under the terms of the MIT license.
+Min/max Range Attribute is distributed under the terms of the MIT license.
 For more information, check the [LICENSE](https://github.com/matheusamazonas/min_max_range_attribute/main/LICENSE) file in this repository.